Finding The Best Hard Money Loans

 - Viable option to finance rehab and value add projects

 - Balloon payment requires good take out strategy (this is not a con for savvy investors!)

 - Possible reserve requirement

 G. Best Hard Money Not A Good Fit? – How To Avoid Hard Money

-For borrowers that fall outside traditional underwriting guidelines but are looking for long-term loans with more attractive rates than hard money loans, a great option is no tax return investment property loans.
+Borrowers looking for longer term loans than hard money loans can utilize a no tax return investment property loans.